Two ultimate tests of constrained supersymmetry: Scanning Methodology and Constraints

 In order to examine the impact of the most recent constraints, including \brbsmumu, on the parameter space of the CMSSM and the NUHM we use the Bayesian approach.
 We follow the procedure outlined in detail in Refs.\cite{Fowlie:2011mb,Roszkowski:2012uf,Fowlie:2012im}.
 Our goal is to map out the 68\% and 95\% credible regions of $p(m|d)$, the posterior probability density function (pdf), given by Bayes' theorem, \be p(m|d)=\frac{p(d|\xi(m))\pi(m)}{p(d)}\,, \ee where $p(d|\xi(m))\equiv\mathcal{L}$ is the likelihood function, which describes the probability of obtaining the data $d$ given the computed value of some observable $\xi(m)$, which is a function of the model's parameters $m$. $\mathcal{L}$ incorporates the information about the constraints, as well as their experimental and theoretical uncertainties.
 Prior probability $\pi(m)$ encodes assumed range and distribution of $m$.
 Finally, $p(d)$ is the evidence and is a normalization constant as long as only one model is considered, but serves as a comparative measure for different models or scenarios.

 Bayes' theorem provides an efficient and natural procedure for drawing inferences on a subset of $r$ specific model parameters (including nuisance parameters), or observables, or a combination of both, which we collectively denote by $\psi_i$.
 They can be obtained through marginalization of the full posterior pdf, carried out as \be p(\psi_{i=1,..,r}|d)=\int p(m|d)d^{n-r}m\,, \ee where $n$ is the total number of input parameters.
-An analogous procedure can be performed with the observables and with a combination of the model's parameters and observables.